 Morden Town Centre is a regeneration scheme comprising around 2,000 homes, of which 40% are affordable, alongside more than 84,980 square feet of office, retail, and leisure spaces.

 The scheme is being developed in partnership with London Borough of Merton and it has been showcased by the UKGBC Foreground programme as an example of next-generation sustainable development.

 Northwood is a 4.7 acre site in zone 6.
 It could provide around 250 new homes.

 Find out more about our plans for Northwood Station Quarter.

 In February 2016 we appointed 13 major property development companies and consortia to a development framework which will help to deliver the thousands of homes, offices and retail spaces vital to keep London growing.

-The 13 organisations were selected following a competitive procurement process with over 50 companies registering their interest in becoming one of our property partners.
+The organisations were selected following a competitive procurement process with over 50 companies registering their interest in becoming one of our property partners.

 Our framework allows us to work in joint ventures with some of the best developers in the market, on land in London's most iconic locations.
 It works more efficiently than procuring a joint venture development partner on a site by site basis.
-The wider GLA family will also be able to use the framework to bring forward developments on their sites.
+The wider GLA family is also able to use the framework to bring forward developments on their sites.

 The property partnership programme is part of our plans to raise £850m in income from property development and disposals by 2021/22 for reinvestment in London's transport network.
 The partnership is the first phase of our wider property development programme.